SEO Frequently Asked Questions

 - You’re missing a piece of the SEO puzzle,

 The good news is you can work through all of them and identify the ranking factor(s) that is stopping you from getting the results you desire.

 It’s natural for your rankings to fluctuate slightly.
-The search rankings are constantly changing as the websites around you work on their SEO (either intentionally or unintentionally).
+The search rankings in engines such as Google and Bing are constantly changing as the websites around you work on their SEO (either intentionally or unintentionally).